SAP-samples/btp-services-intelligent-routing/README.md

 ### Implementations

+The implementation and architecture archetypes presented leverage Microsoft Azure services to illustrate key concepts.
+It’s important to note that equivalent patterns can be realized using comparable offerings from other hyperscale cloud providers, such as Amazon Route 53.

 #### [Stateless Scenario - Multi-Region High Availability for SAP Cloud Integration using Azure Traffic Manager](https://github.com/SAP-samples/btp-services-intelligent-routing/tree/ci_azure)

 In this scenario, you will learn how to achieve the high availability of a Cloud Integration flow built by a customer using SAP Custom Domain service & Azure traffic manager.